reduxjs/react-redux/docs/using-react-redux/usage-with-typescript.md

 ---
-id: static-typing
+id: usage-with-typescript
-title: Static Typing
+title: Usage with TypeScript
 hide_title: true
-sidebar_label: Static Typing
+sidebar_label: Usage with TypeScript
 ---

-# Static Typing
+# Usage with TypeScript

 React-Redux is currently written in plain JavaScript.
 However, it works well with static type systems such as TypeScript and Flow.

-## TypeScript

 React-Redux doesn't ship with its own type definitions.
-If you are using Typescript you should install the [`@types/react-redux` type definitions](https://npm.im/@types/react-redux) from npm.
+If you are using TypeScript you should install the [`@types/react-redux` type definitions](https://npm.im/@types/react-redux) from npm.
 In addition to typing the library functions, the types also export some helpers to make it easier to write typesafe interfaces between your Redux store and your React components.

-### Defining the Root State Type
+## Defining the Root State Type

 Both `mapState` and `useSelector` depend on declaring the type of the complete Redux store state value.
 While this type could be written by hand, the easiest way to define it is to have TypeScript infer it based on what your root reducer function returns.
 This way, the type is automatically updated as the reducer functions are modified.